Calprotectin: Inflammatory disease

 Calprotectin constitutes up to 60% of soluble protein content in the cytosol of neutrophil granulocytes, and it can be found at a lower concentration in monocytes, macrophages, and squamous epithelial cells.
 Calprotectin enters into pus and abscess fluid during neutrophil cell death, along with other antimicrobial proteins.

 Mammalian cells secrete calprotectin during the inflammatory response.
 Circulating activated platelets and platelet-leukocyte aggregates are increased in acute and chronic sterile thrombo-inflammatory diseases.
 Plasma calprotectin is elevated in persons with metabolic syndrome, a disease characterized by chronic inflammation.
 Calprotectin is secreted in the mouth during inflammation of the gingiva and during oral candidiasis infection.
 People who have mutations in the calprotectin gene appear susceptible to serious gum infections.
 Manganese sequestration by calprotectin is likely important during lung inflammation.
 The exact mechanism by which S100A8 and S100A9 is secreted by mammalian cells during inflammation remains unknown.
 In lung autopsies from patients with inflammation caused by COVID-19, heterodimeric S100A8/A9 is mainly detected in neutrophils and deposited on vessel walls.
 Platelet glycoprotein Ib alpha (GP1BA;GPIbα) is the receptor for S100A8/A9 on platelets.
 In vitro, platelets adhere to and partially spread on S100A8/A9, leading to the formation of distinct populations of P-selectin^{+} and phosphatidylserine^{+} platelets.
 The prothrombotic pathway initiated by interaction of S100A8/A9 with GPIbα induces the formation of procoagulant platelets and fibrin (CD36 has a supporting role).

 Antimicrobial properties

 Transition metals are essential to the survival of all organisms.
 Mammals strictly limit metal availability as a part of the innate immune system, and this helps prevent infection by microbes and fungi.
 Calprotectin was first described in the 1980s as a mammalian antimicrobial protein that acts through the sequestration of zinc.
 It is now known that calprotectin also has antibacterial and antifungal properties that arise from its ability to sequester manganese and iron.
 Calprotectin is the only known antimicrobial agent that acts through manganese sequestration.
+Calprotectin is one of many antimicrobial effectors associated with neutrophil extracellular traps (NETs).